Finland in the Eurovision Song Contest 1994: At Eurovision

-The show was televised in Finland on Yle TV1 with commentary by Erkki Pohjanheimo and Kirsi-Maria Niemi.
+The contest was broadcast on Yle TV1 (with commentary by Erkki Pohjanheimo and Kirsi-Maria Niemi) and on Swedish-language radio station Riksradion.
 Yle appointed Solveig Herlin as its spokesperson to announce the Finnish votes during the final.

 Voting

 Below is a breakdown of points awarded to Finland and awarded by Finland in the contest.
 The nation awarded its 12 points to Hungary.